bkammerling/ubuild-jekyll/wunder_collections/_drafts/how-to-maximize-your-fleet-and-boost-revenue-with-hyperlocal-data.md

 cta_link: pages/marketplace/marketplace.md
 title: How to Maximize Your Fleet and Boost Revenue with Hyperlocal Data
 publish_date: 2021-04-29 00:00:00 +0000
-featured_image: ''
+featured_image: "/uploads/2021/04/29/markus-winkler-irrbsnd5euc-unsplash.jpg"
 excerpt: Understanding your demand and getting the most out of your fleet are key to unlocking successful operations.
-share_image: ''
+share_image: "/uploads/2021/04/29/markus-winkler-irrbsnd5euc-unsplash.jpg"
 sticky: false
-hidden: false
+hidden: true

 ---
 #### Understanding your demand and getting the most out of your fleet are key to unlocking successful operations.